chollinger93/bridgefour/README.md

 - Single leader, multi-worker
 - Eventually consistent
-- Redundant workers, SPOF in the leader
+- Redundant workers w/ rebalancing
+- Leaders are redundant and run a Raft election; leaders do not replicate state yet but forward requests to the active leader
 - "Self"-healing (workers can be killed and re-started during execution, the leader will recover)

 ### Terminology